RibbonCommunications/webrtc-distant-vdi/eLux/README.md

 When not reconnecting, then the CWA and Distant session will be closed.
 The user will need to open a new Citrix connection and create a new session once they have an internet connection.

 ## 5. Known Issues / Limitations
+If the maximum number of sessions (default 1000) is exceeded, the sessions will be terminated.
+User will have to start a new citrix session.